Will H. Kindig

 William Harvey Kindig (February 7, 1869 – September 18, 1946), was a candidate for California state controller in 1934, Los Angeles City Council member from 1935 to 1937 and a sponsor of the Ham and Eggs movement for old-age pensions in California in 1939.

 Biography

-Kindig moved to California about 1905 and may have operated the Hotel Sierra Madre "at the foot of Mount Wilson" in 1909.
-In 1935, he published a book titled ABC of Metaphysics, Being a Compilation From Radio Talks on Philosophical Subjects by the Author During 1934 to 1935 ...
+Kindig was born in Goshen, Indiana on February 7, 1869.
+He moved to California around 1905 and may have operated the Hotel Sierra Madre "at the foot of Mount Wilson" in 1909.
+In 1935, he published a book titled ABC of Metaphysics, Being a Compilation From Radio Talks on Philosophical Subjects by the Author During 1934 to 1935...
 He was a broker but was also known as an "authority on international finance."

 Kindig was one of the organizers of the Braille Institute.
 His home was at 4125 South Figueroa Street in today's Vermont Square area.
 He died at the age of 77 in September 1946, leaving a widow, Margaret.

 Public affairs

 Controller candidate

 Kindig was the EPIC-endorsed candidate for California State Controller in the 1934 election, but he was beaten in the Democratic Party primary by the incumbent, Ray L. Riley, a registered Republican, who had 317,094 votes to Kindig's 296,758.
 Kindig did not cross-file in the Republican race.